BloomTech-Labs/labs9-workout-tracker/server/README.md

   }
 ]
 ```
+---
 #### Create Category

-POST `/api/category/create/:id`
+POST `/api/category/create/`

-- Creates a new category for a specifc user id given by req.params
+- Creates a new category for a specifc user based on ID from the user's table, which is taken from firebase authorization.
-- Response is the category Object that was just created
+- Response is the category Object that was just created.

 Response:

 ```
 {
     "name": "New Category",
-    "user_id": "w5iY6dJDISWE17ZbaO72QZWLTi62"
+    "user_id": 1
 }
 ```
+---
 #### Edit Category

 PUT `/api/category/edit/:id`